DrTimothyAldenDavis/GraphBLAS/README.md

 Doc:            SuiteSparse:GraphBLAS User Guide and license

-Extras:         parallel methods: triangle counting, k-truss, and a
-                massively parallel (MPI) Kronecker product matrix generator.
-                These are stand-along package that rely on GraphBLAS.
-They are not compiled by the cmake script.
-See Extras/README.txt for more details.

 GraphBLAS:      the MATLAB interface.
 This folder is called 'GraphBLAS' so
                 that typing 'help graphblas' or 'doc graphblas' in the MATLAB Command Window can locate the Contents.m file.